-Compelling the Production of the Decedent’s Will in NYC
+How to Compel Production of a Will in NYC

-Who may Petition to Compel The Production of the Will?
+Who may Petition to Compel Production of a Will?

-Pursuant to SCPA 1401, the following persons may compel the production of the Will:
+Pursuant to SCPA 1401, the following persons may compel production of a Will:

 - any person who receives under the Will, or is a fiduciary, or guardian of a person who receives under the Will.